MrakJakob/AndroidApps/README.md

 Second app is a music player that also features some simple gesture commands to pause and play music.
 Specification for this app is available here: https://github.com/MrakJakob/AndroidApps/blob/main/Apps%20Specifications/Mini%20App%202%20Specification.pdf

-Third app is a coctail recipes management app, that loads recipes from a remote server using Retrofit.
+Third app is a cocktail recipes management app, that loads recipes from a remote server using Retrofit.
 Specification for this app is available here: https://github.com/MrakJakob/AndroidApps/blob/main/Apps%20Specifications/Mini%20App%203_2022.pdf